 Don’t insult yourself by taking the insult seriously, but feel free to be upset as much as you want.
-Simply remind yourself that you are upset because someone was unkind to you and was attempting to exploit your insecurities.
+Remind yourself that you are upset because someone was unkind and attempting to exploit your insecurities.
 Describe how you feel.

 #3.
 Use loving language to describe yourself.

 Stop when you notice yourself being critical of yourself.
 Treat yourself as you would a beloved friend.
 Would you criticize or call your friend “ugly”?
 Would you obsess over their appearance all the time?

 Write a letter to yourself in which you describe yourself the same way a good friend would, when you notice yourself writing something that feels forced or insincere, pause.

 #4.
 Seek assistance from others.

 Get professional help if you are seriously down on yourself and can’t come to terms with your feelings.
 If you have suicidal thoughts, consult a doctor or mental health professional.
 Get help if you are depressed, avoiding activities you enjoy, or are too anxious to socialize or do your work.